Pipe Relining vs. Pipe Replacement: Which Is Right For You?

 - Homes that have valuable landscaping or structural features that would be difficult or expensive to get around underground

-- Homes that have particularly long or deep lining, or those with surrounding poor soil conditions – such as clay soil
+- Homes that have a particularly long or deep lining, or those with surrounding poor soil conditions – such as clay soil

 - The soil type is just one factor to consider in regards to whether or not your pipe may be at high risk of needing repairs or maintenance.
 Other factors include the age of your home and its plumbing systems, whether you have any large trees near your home, and whether you’ve had any renovation done that could have disrupted the pipes.

-Pipe relining can assist with repairs caused by structural damage (seen in cracked, sagging or misaligned pipes), as well as damage caused by the intrusion of tree roots.
+Pipe relining can assist with repairs caused by structural damage (seen in cracked, sagging, or misaligned pipes), as well as damage caused by the intrusion of tree roots.
 These can penetrate the cracks and joints of service pipes, risking sewer back-up and extensive damage.
 The seamless pipes involved in pipe relining can help prevent these issues.

 However, there are cases where pipe relining is not possible.
 For instance, if the pipe damage is so extensive and severe that the lines are essentially broken, pipe replacement may be the only option.